UndeadZeratul/ThereWillBeBlood/README.md

 * For Technic, go to [the pack's webpage](http://www.technicpack.net/modpack/details/there-will-be-blood.511723) and copy the **Platform URL**.
 Open up the Technic Launcher, click on the **Add New Pack** button, and paste the **Platform URL** into the textfield.
 When you're done, select the modpack, and click play!
 * For FTB, go to the **Third Party Packs** tab, and click the **Pack Codes** button.  type in the pack code **TWBB** into the textfield.
 When you're done, select the modpack, and click launch!
 * For Curse Voice, Click on the **Browse All Modpacks** button.
 Type in "There Will Be Blood" into the search bar.
 You should see the pack in the listing below.
 Hover over the modpack, and click on the **Install** button to install.
 Wait a bit for the mods to be downloaded and installed, and when it's done, click play!
+* For the Nincraft Launcher, you'll first have to download the latest version [here](https://github.com/Nincraft/Nincraft-Launcher/releases).
+Run the launcher and click the modpack called "There Will Be Blood", and click "Launch".

 Contributing
 ===